simlar-0/symex/README.md

 The cycle counting model does not contain any model of a branch predictor.
 This means that the branching model always flushes the pipeline thus incurring a lot more cycles estimated as soon as a branch can be predicted by the hardware.
 This could be improved greatly by adding a branch prediction model.
 The cycle counting model also assumes that the code encounters zero wait states, i.e. the code is running from RAM.
 The Cycle counts for each instruction are based on the [cortex-m4 documentation](https://developer.arm.com/documentation/ddi0439/b/CHDDIGAC).

+### Note on cycle counting for RISC-V

+The cycle counts are based on the single-cycle, non-pipelined [Hippomenes architecture](https://github.com/perlindgren/hippomenes).

 ### Limitations for armv7-(e)m

 The armv7 support lacks implementations for [`DSP`](https://developer.arm.com/documentation/ddi0403/d/Application-Level-Architecture/The-ARMv7-M-Instruction-Set/Data-processing-instructions/Parallel-addition-and-subtraction-instructions--DSP-extension) and the [`floating point extension`](https://developer.arm.com/documentation/ddi0403/d/Application-Level-Architecture/Application-Level-Programmers--Model/The-optional-Floating-point-extension).
 The DSP extension is parsable by the [`disarmv7`](https://github.com/ivario123/disarmv7) but is not implemented in the [decoder](symex/src/general_assembly/arch/arm/v7/decoder.rs).